-WILLIAM FRED SCOTT, Chanticleer’s fifth Music Director, was the Artistic Director and Principal Conductor of the Atlanta Opera from 1985 to 2005, and the Associate Conductor of the Atlanta Symphony Orchestra from 1981 to 1988– a post offered him by legendary conductor, chorus director, and arranger Robert Shaw.
-After Shaw’s passing, Scott presided for six years over Christmas with the Atlanta Symphony, carrying on the tradition of Robert Shaw’s beloved Christmas concerts.
+From 1985-2005 he was the Artistic Director and Principal Conductor of the Atlanta Opera, and from 1981-88 Associate Conductor of the Atlanta Symphony – a post offered him by legendary conductor, chorus director, and arranger Robert Shaw.
+After Shaw’s passing, Scott presided for six years over Christmas with the Atlanta Symphony, carrying on the tradition of Shaw’s beloved Christmas concerts.

 As Associate Conductor and Artistic Administrator of the Opera Company of Boston, he worked alongside that company’s pioneering founder Sarah Caldwell from 1975-1981, conducting over 200 performances.
 Scott has also conducted opera companies and symphony orchestras throughout the country including the Hawaii Opera Theater, Wolf Trap, the New York city Opera, and the symphony orchestras of Atlanta, Alabama, Colorado, and Greenville, as well as the Mormon Tabernacle Choir.
 He conducted for the Kennedy Center Honors in 1991, and the Atlanta Olympic Games in 1996.
 With the Atlanta Symphony Orchestra and Chorus he led the American premiere of Philip Glass’ The Canyon.
 He made his European debut conducting Le Nozze di Figaro in the Czech Republic at Prague’s Theater of the Estates.